 Using Pouta from the command line

-These versions of the openstack commands should work with with e- and cPouta.
+These minimun versions of the OpenStack commands should work with the current version of ePouta and cPouta (Rocky).

 openstack help server create